Happy Mondays release special 'Tart Tart' EP in tribute to Paul Ryder

 “He brought the funk and the rock n roll to Happy Mondays … love you long time R kid.”

-You can listen to the EP above via Spotify, or tune in via other streaming platforms here.
+You can listen to the EP above on Spotify, or tune in via other streaming platforms here.

 Additionally, fans can pre-order a special seven-inch vinyl edition of ‘Tart Tart’ from Happy Mondays’ official store.
-The physical version is due for release on November 18.
+The physical version is due to arrive on November 18.

 All profits from the release will be donated to MusiCares, a charity chosen by Paul’s daughter Amelia, who explained: “MusiCares is a charity that helps people in the music industry who are struggling with addiction issues.